rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+2PM:** you can affect one additional beast for each slot level above 1st..{{pageNumber,auto}}
 \page
 [Spells](#p76)
+### Animate Dead (3 MP)
+<div class="spell-tags">occult</div>

+*3rd Circle*
+- **Execução:** 1 Min.
+- **Alcance:** 10 feet
+- **Alvo:** DURATION: Instantaneous
+___

+Choose a pile of bones or a corpse of a Medium or Small Humanoid within range.
+The target becomes an Undead creature: a Skeleton if you chose bones or a Zombie if you chose a corpse.On each of your turns, you can take a Bonus Action to mentally command any creature you made with this spell if the creature is within 60 feet of you (if you control multiple creatures, you can command any of them at the same time, issuing the same command to each one).
+You decide what action the creature will take and where it will move on its next turn, or you can issue a general command, such as to guard a chamber or corridor.
+If you issue no commands, the creature takes the Dodge action and moves only to avoid harm.
+Once given an order, the creature continues to follow it until its task is complete.The creature is under your control for 24 hours, after which it stops obeying any command you've given it.
+To maintain control of the creature for another 24 hours, you must cast this spell on the creature again before the current 24-hour period ends.
+This use of the spell reasserts your control over up to four creatures you have animated with this spell rather than animating a new creature.

+- **+2 PM:** Anime uma pilha de ossos adicional.

+### Antagonize (3 MP)
+<div class="spell-tags">trickery curse</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 30 feet
+- **Alvo:** criatura
+- **Duração:** Instantaneous
+- **Resistência:** SEN
+___

+You whisper magical words that antagonize one creature of your choice within range.
+The target must make a Wisdom saving throw.
+On a failed save, the target takes 4d4 psychic damage and must immediately use its reaction to make a melee attack against another creature of your choice that you can see.
+If the target can't make this attack (for example, because there is no one within its reach or because its reaction is unavailable), the target instead has disadvantage on the next attack roll it makes before the start of your next turn.
+On a successful save, the target takes half as much damage only.

+- **+1 PM:** Aumenta o dano em 1d4.

 ### Área Escorregadia (1 MP)
 <div class="spell-tags">arcane creation trickery water nature</div>